Orange-OpenSource/bmc-cache/README.md

 BMC doesn't attach the tx_filter eBPF program to the egress hook of TC, it needs to be attached manually.

-To do so, you first need to make sure that the BPF is mounted, if it isn't you can mount it with the following command:
+To do so, you first need to make sure that the BPF filesystem is mounted, if it isn't you can mount it with the following command:
 ```bash
 # mount -t bpf none /sys/fs/bpf/
 ```